theochem/horton/doc/user_integration_grids.rst

     print grid.integrate(rho)

-Since ``rho`` is simply a numpy array, it can be manipulated easily to compute functions of the density, e.g.
+Since ``rho`` is simply a Numpy array, it can be manipulated easily to compute functions of the density, e.g.

 .. code-block:: python